 Steve is the Local Senior Officer (LSO) for East Lothian, Midlothian and the Scottish Borders.

 There are 21 wholetime, retained and dual crewing fire stations in the Mid Lothian, East Lothian and Scottish Borders LSO area.
 To find your nearest station in your area.

 Falkirk Fire Station, Westfield FK2 9AH/West Lothian Civic Centre 07768556211

-David is the LSO for Falkirk and West Lothian local authority areas.
+David is the Local Senior Officer (LSO) for Falkirk and West Lothian local authority areas.

 Learn more about the work of the Falkirk and West Lothian LSO Area by following @scotfire_FlkWL.

 There are 11 wholetime and retained fire stations in the Falkirk and West Lothian LSO area.
 To find your nearest station in your area.

 Kirkcaldy Fire Station, 16 Dunnikier Road, Kirkcaldy, KY1 2RW